 Skip to main content

-cloudbaserc.json is the core configuration file for CloudBase projects, used to uniformly manage deployment configurations for both CLI and VS Code plugin.
-Through the configuration file, you can simplify command-line operations, implement multi-environment deployment, and dynamic configuration management.
+The cloudbaserc.json file serves as the core configuration file for TCB projects, enabling unified management of deployment configurations for both CLI and VS Code plugins.
+Through this configuration file, you can simplify command-line operations and achieve multi-environment deployment with dynamic configuration management.

-The configuration file is mainly used in the following scenarios:
+The configuration file is mainly used for the following scenarios:

-• Cloud Function Deployment: Define function name, runtime, timeout, environment variables, and other configurations
+• SCF deployment: define function name, runtime, timeout, environment variables, and other configurations.

-• Multi-environment Management: Support different environments such as development, testing, and production through environment variables and dynamic variables
+• Multi-environment Management: supports different environments such as development, testing, and production through environment variables and dynamic variables

-• Cross-tool Sharing: Share unified configuration between CLI and VS Code plugin, avoiding duplicate settings
+• Cross-tool Sharing: Share unified configuration between CLI and VS Code plugins to avoid duplicate settings.

 Quick Start

-When initializing a project with tcb init, a cloudbaserc.json configuration file will be automatically generated.
-You can also specify a custom configuration file path using the --config-file parameter.
+When using tcb init to initialize a project, the cloudbaserc.json configuration file is automatically generated.
+You can also specify a custom configuration file path via the --config-file parameter.

 tcb init